SystemFw/blog/content/staging/paxos-failures.md

 another value or no value at all.
 However, we need `read` to be a quorum read as well, with implications that will become clear later.

-Since writes need a reply from majority of storage servers to succeed, this idea only works if less than half of the storage servers explode.
+Since writes need a reply from a majority of storage servers to succeed, this idea only works if less than a majority of storage servers explode.
 This gives us a size requirement for our cluster: we need `2f + 1` storage servers to tolerate `f` failures.
 We will later see that this requirement is not only necessary, but also sufficient.

 ### 2-Phase Locking